kiransatheesh400-collab/n8n-automation-portfolio/README.md

 ## Solution

-The workflow receives lead information through a webhook, sends it to Gemini AI for analysis, and categorizes the lead automatically.
+This workflow receives lead information through a webhook, sends it to Gemini AI for analysis, and categorizes the lead automatically.

 ## Workflow